 - 2 cups shredded brussels sprouts

-- 1/3 cup sunflower seeds or substitute pecans, almonds or walnuts
+- 1/3 cup any combination of nuts or seeds suggestions: sunflower seeds, pecans, almonds or walnuts

 - 1/3 cup dried cranberries

 - 1 apple diced

 Brussels Sprouts Salad

 - Trim the stems from brussels sprouts and thinly slice with a knife or shred with a mandolin.
 Mince the garlic. *Time saving tip: Buy a bag of pre-shredded sprouts!

 - In the a large skillet, heat the ghee or butter over medium heat.
 Stir in the garlic and the shredded brussels sprouts.
 Sauté for about 5-7 minutes, stirring often, until they turn a a bright & dark shade of green. *Be careful not to overcook them – brussels sprouts get bitter if you do.Remove the skillet from the heat and stir in cranberries, nuts, and apple.